chbatey/chbatey.github.io/_posts/2018-11-17-docker-jvm-k8s.md

 Later JDK versions have made it far easier to run a JVM application in a Linux container.
 The memory support means that if you relied on JVM ergonomics before than you can do the same inside a container where as previously you had to override all memory related settings.
 The CPU support for containers needs to be carefully evaluated for your application and environment.
-If you've relied on setting low `cpu_shares` and relying on using up unused cycles then you might get a shock.
+If you've previously set low `cpu_shares` in environments like Kubernetes to increase utilisation while relying on using up unused cycles then you might get a shock.

+I used the docker-compose file in [this repo](and://github.com/chbatey/docker-jvm-akka) to test various JDK versions and settings.